iKettles/framer-local-live-preview-component/README.md

-A component that provides the same functionality as Live Preview in [Framer Desktop](https://www.framer.com/) without requiring an internet connection or creating a tunnel between your machine and the cloud.
+A component that provides the same functionality as Live Preview without requiring an internet connection or creating a tunnel between your machine and the cloud.
 This project covers 3 main use cases:

 ## Restricted networks